Static to Dynamic Correlation Clustering: Dynamic Framework

 Consider a risky rebuild at update $i$.
 With input violations size $d$, risky means that $i^*-i\leq \mu d$.
 We will now apply Lemma \ref{lem:risky-limited-layers} which doesn't care how the rebuild is done, so it also applies when now rebuild with $\mathcal A\circ \hat{\mathcal A}$.
 The lemma states that we can perform at most $3$ rebuilds with input violations above $d/2$ between update $i$ and $i^*$.

 As before, we now define $Q(d)$ as the maximal probability that $\mathcal A^*$ ever fails on on a risky rebuild starting from input violation size at most $d$.
-Then

-We will now assume that $\mathcal{\hat A}$ never fails a risky rebuild.
+Then $Q(d)\leq 3 q(d/2)+Q(d/2)=O(q(1)).$ We will now assume that $\mathcal{\hat A}$ never fails a risky rebuild.
 The last rebuild must then have included a risky application of $\mathcal A$ which failed.
 We will bound the probability of this event by $O(p)$.
 For this we use the following lemma.